AleKY-G/SwarmRobots-DRL-SAR/Readme.md

 Explore the application of Deep Reinforcement Learning techniques to Swarm Robotics, focusing on defining stimulating environments and suitable communication patterns that can enhance the performance of the swarm in Search and Rescue settings.

+> Paper that summarize our work: [Communication strategies in Swarm Robots Search and Rescue](/Communication%20strategies%20in%20Swarm%20Robots%20Search%20and%20Rescue.pdf)

 To train with PPO our team used the ML-Agents Toolkit package distributed by Unity Technologies.
 The package has official documentation on how to initialise the training environment, how to structure the folders and how to test the trained models. (https://github.com/Unity-Technologies/ml-agents).